iamraviprakash/fundally/README.md

 4. Procurement
 5. Chief Administrator

-It will be used to manage and process the requests created by the faculty.
+It will be used to manage and process the requests created by the faculties.

 #### Installation